 Reaching Out for YouTube Collaborations

 Once you’ve found someone that could be a great collaboration partner, it’s time to actually reach out to them – but how?
 Approaching a stranger about working together can be intimidating, but it really doesn’t have to be.
-Remember, you’re both enthusiastic about the same things, and you’re both YouTube creators that have goals of growing their channel.
+Remember, you’re both enthusiastic about the same things, and you’re both YouTube vloggers that have goals of growing their channel.
 You have a lot in common!

-So, start by checking their channel and video descriptions, as well as social media profiles, to see if they have a contact email listed.
+So, start by checking their YouTube channel and video descriptions, as well as social media profiles, to see if they have a contact email listed.
 Whether you email them or attempt to connect on social media, be sure to tell them a few things in your initial message:

 - Who you are